frederic-perez/AmE-dictionary/data/idioms.md

 __be (someone’s) huckleberry__ (dated) To be well or perfectly suited to someone’s job, need, or purpose.
 __be (the) bomb__ To be excellent, extremely entertaining, or of very high quality.
 __be a different kettle of fish__ To be entirely different in scope or description from someone or something that was just being discussed.
+__be a long shot__ To be very risky, uncertain, or unlikely to succeed.
+(Of an attempt, proposition, or guess.) _I know this is a long shot, but would you like to go out on a date with me sometime?_
 __be a roaring success__ To be extremely or triumphantly successful.
 __be as good as gone__ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.
 __be at your wits’ end__ To be worried about something and not know what you should do next.